Computer Science BSc (Hons)

 UCAS code: CS12

 Hardware.
 Software.
 Explore how it all works.
 Study new systems, new methodologies and new ways of thinking.
-Your creativity and originality could help drive technology forward on a degree awarded initial accreditation by BCS, The Chartered Institute for IT.
+Your creativity and originality could help drive technology forward on a degree awarded initial accreditation by BCS, The Chartered Institute for IT (subject to re-approval).

-The computer chip in your phone has over 10,000 times the power of the one that took Neil Armstrong to the moon.
-It was the programmers’ genius that made space travel possible.
+The computer chip in your phone has over 10,000 times the computational power of the one that took Neil Armstrong to the moon.
+With such advanced resources at our disposal, we have radically transformed our world for the better using a combination of software, innovative algorithms, and complex interconnected systems.
 You can be part of the next computing revolution with this computer science degree.

 Develop essential skills for a career in computer science.
-Explore the bedrock of computation and mathematics theory and analysis.
-Discover the programming languages powering global networks.
-Understand software development along with security and databases.
+Explore the bedrock of computation and mathematical theory and analysis.
+Discover which programming languages power global networks.
+Understand software development along with modern security issues and the importance of databases.

 People are always looking for what’s next in computer science.
 Our £13million Tech Hub has the laboratories and workspaces to help you excel.
 You’ll apply computer science to intelligent systems, data science and complex systems, and get hands-on experience with industry-standard tools.
 Then take your skills and knowledge into a wide range of exciting industries and bring the future to life.

 Build the core foundations of your computer science knowledge in Year 1.
 Grasp the fundamentals of analysis.
 Learn what makes up the architecture of programming from systems to multimedia.
 Explore career possibilities helping you make the right choices for your modules in Year 2 and 3.

 Module code: CIS1700

 Module code: CIS1704